Muirfield/bad-plugins/README.md

 - per-level plugins.
 Plugins only active on a per level basis
 - async-task plugin?
 - fork per-level
+- creative restrict
+  - do not allow PvP in creative, warning or stop
+  - if somebody kills in creative, we switch gamemode

 # MINI GAMES